tchskk/COMP3221-Assignment-2/README.md

 ### Libraries used

-Make sure to have the libraries/packages below installed :
+Make sure to have the libraries/packages below installed (See requirements.txt for the versions):

     import sys
     import socket